HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - assuming Barb with be an initial admin.
 Lead
 - 2024-07-01:
   - initiated
-- 2024-06-22: Review planned Tasks to refresh the current considerations
-  - craft an undated list of these
-    - make it a ranked list
-      - shift focus to DIG for Data Quality, but edit each at least once to maintain momentum
-- 2024-06-14: retain the view that Alerts are better value but at a higher (maintenance) Price
-- 2024-06-07: started linking to other APP repos.
-- 2024-06-04: spent the last few days establishing a workFlowPath with two entry Nodes:
-  - TiddlyWiki / a MwsTw prototype
-  - gKeep with Shared, collaborative Notes.
-  - this could be a hybrid ( man/machine )procedure

 - 2024:05-27: internal Navigation improvements based on H1 - H6 use
   - https://github.com/HwWobbe/DefinitiveData-DeltaAlerts?tab=readme-ov-file#2024-quicklinks